Black Hawk War (1865–1872): Causes

 John A. Peterson describes his point of view of the time:

 Latter-day Saints considered themselves in a state of open warfare.
 They built scores of forts [such as Willden Fort] and deserted dozens of settlements while hundreds of Mormon militiamen chased their illusive [sic] adversaries through the wilderness with little success.
 Requests for a federal troops went unheeded for eight years.
 Unable to distinguish differences between tribesmen, frustrated Mormons indiscriminately killed Indians, including women and children".

 Ever since Mormon pioneers fled into Utah Valley in 1848 and built their fort at Provo, the Timpanogos Ute bands had been pushed aside by settlers' demands for grazing land and farmland.
 Frustrations on both sides led to several short battles.
 After the 'Battle at Fort Utah' in 1850, the 'Walker War' in 1853–1854, and the 'Tintic War' in 1856, Mormon leaders persuaded the Ute leaders to stop hostilities when the losses incurred by Utes were compensated with food, presents, and promises of future friendship.

 Utes had survived with the geography and harsh climate of Utah for centuries, but white settlement destroyed this.
 Ute bands in Utah's central valleys were pushed out of traditional hunting and foraging areas by Mormon towns, farms, and livestock, resulting in some Ute bands starving.
 Cattle or horses put out to graze by the settlers were occasionally taken as a kind of 'rent' payment for the settlers' use of the land where Utes had lived for centuries.
 During the Black Hawk War, chief Black Hawk and allies made a business out of taking thousands of heads of livestock, transporting them out of Utah Territory and selling or trading them for goods and money with 'brokers.'
 Some suggest that Black Hawk believed that the loss of livestock was the quickest way to interfere with the growth of settlements.

-Troubles that arose between the Mormons and the Utes resulted from culture clashes.
-Settlers refused to accept the Native American culture, and Native Americans rejected the settlers' colonized culture of property rights.
 Native American culture included sharing of cattle, while the settlers' culture involved the buying and selling of land.
 Coexistence and compromise seemed unattainable.